-Niharika Bandaru is the coordinator of and a writer for Windsor of Change.
-She graduated from UWindsor with a BASc. in Environmental Engineering.
+Niharika is the coordinator and writer for Windsor of Change.
+She graduated from UWindsor with a BASc. in environmental engineering, and is currently pursuing her master’s degree in environmental science and policy from Johns Hopkins University.
 She moved to Windsor eight years ago and fell in love with the city’s naturescape, its people and its diversity.
 In the March of 2017, she attended a Climate Reality Project Training in Colorado, where she was trained to be a Volunteer Climate Reality Leader by Al Gore.
 This is when she decided to use her knowledge of climate change, her love for the city and her passion for the environment to help bring awareness to local climate change issues and explore their solutions.

-Prabarna Ganguly is a fourth year PhD candidate in the Department of Psychology at Northeastern University.
-Her research focuses on the impact of early life stressors such as maternal separation on neurological and behavioral abnormalities that appear later in life.
+Prabarna is a recent graduate with a PhD in psychology from Northeastern University.
+Her dissertation focused on the impact of early life stressors such as maternal separation on neurological and behavioral abnormalities that appear later in life.
+She currently works as a science writer for the National Human Genome Research Institute at the NIH.
 Being a contributor for Windsor of Change is her chance to learn, understand and communicate the critical changes that Mother Nature is undergoing.
 Sufficiently armed with a love for science, her hope is to make small changes in the way she (and maybe we) interact with Earth, one post at a time.
 Check out her twitter @prabarna for more science-related fun!

 Operations Manager, Writer